Skip to main content

 A fall in the numbers of children attending summer camps (colonies de vacances)

-The casual status of jobs in the activity sector
+The precariousness of jobs in the activity sector

 *Voluntary facilitators generally hold “non-vocational qualifications” such as the BAFA – Facilitator’s Certificate of Aptitude (Brevet d’Aptitude aux Fonctions d’Animateur) and the BAFD - Director’s Certificate of Aptitude (Brevet d’Aptitude aux Fonctions de Directeur).